 The Rape Crisis Center is currently accepting applications!

 If you are interested in volunteering, please complete the online application linked here, or call our office at 702-385-2153.
-Advocate trainings are held in the spring and fall each year, with the next one beginning in mid-September, 2015.
+Advocate trainings are held in the spring and fall each year.
 You may submit a volunteer application at any time and we will contact you before the next available training class for an interview.
 The training is 50 hours, and volunteers must be able to successfully complete a criminal background check, drug test, and have up to date immunizations.
 We ask that volunteers who complete the training commit to 6 hours weekly of volunteer time for a minimum of 6 months.

 The Rape Crisis Center could not do what we do without our volunteers!